sweattep/ancient_quotes/README.md

 >It is easy to hate and it is difficult to love.
 This is how the whole scheme of things works.
 All good things are difficult to achieve; and bad things are very easy to get.

->The superior man understands what is right; the inferior man understands what will sell.
+>The superior man understands what is right; the inferior man understands what will sell

+>The virtuous man is driven by responsibility, the non-virtuous man is driven by profit

 >Speak the truth, do not yield to anger; give, if thou art asked for little; by these three steps thou wilt go near the gods.